Tullow Oil (LON:TLW) Stock Price Up 23.1% – Here’s Why

-TLW has been the topic of several recent research reports.
-Jefferies Financial Group cut their target price on shares of Tullow Oil from GBX 12 to GBX 6 and set an “underperform” rating on the stock in a research report on Monday, October 20th.
-Panmure Gordon dropped their price objective on shares of Tullow Oil from GBX 7.80 to GBX 5.40 and set a “sell” rating on the stock in a report on Monday.
-Shore Capital reaffirmed a “buy” rating on shares of Tullow Oil in a research report on Friday, September 5th.
-Finally, Canaccord Genuity Group cut their price target on Tullow Oil from GBX 16 to GBX 10 and set a “hold” rating on the stock in a report on Thursday, August 7th.
-One equities research analyst has rated the stock with a Buy rating, one has given a Hold rating and two have assigned a Sell rating to the company.
-According to data from MarketBeat, Tullow Oil currently has a consensus rating of “Reduce” and a consensus price target of GBX 12.85.
+A number of research analysts have recently commented on the stock.
+Shore Capital restated a “buy” rating on shares of Tullow Oil in a research report on Friday, September 5th.
+Jefferies Financial Group lowered their price objective on Tullow Oil from GBX 12 to GBX 6 and set an “underperform” rating on the stock in a research report on Monday, October 20th.
+Canaccord Genuity Group reduced their target price on Tullow Oil from GBX 16 to GBX 10 and set a “hold” rating for the company in a research report on Thursday, August 7th.
+Finally, Panmure Gordon decreased their target price on Tullow Oil from GBX 7.80 to GBX 5.40 and set a “sell” rating on the stock in a research note on Monday, November 24th.
+One research analyst has rated the stock with a Buy rating, one has assigned a Hold rating and two have assigned a Sell rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Reduce” and a consensus target price of GBX 12.85.

 Tullow is an independent energy company that is building a better future through responsible oil and gas development in Africa.
 The Company’s operations are focused on its West-African producing assets in Ghana, Gabon and Côte d’Ivoire, alongside a material discovered resource base in Kenya.
 Tullow is committed to becoming Net Zero on its Scope 1 and 2 emissions by 2030 and has a Shared Prosperity strategy that delivers lasting socio-economic benefits for its host nations.